Efficient surrogate-assisted inference for patient-reported outcome measures with complex missing mechanism: Method

 \subsection{Second step: debias using a low-dimensional weighting function}

-We propose to remove the bias due to the estimation error of $\widehat{g}$ using a low-dimensional weighting function.
-For ease of exposition, we consider the inference of $\beta_1^*$, which is the first coefficient in $\bm \beta^*$; the proposed method can be extended to infer $\bm u^\top\bm \beta^*$ for any $\bm u$.
+In this section, we introduce the second step of the proposed method.
+Specifically, we propose to remove the bias due to the estimation error of $\widehat{g}$ using a low-dimensional weighting function.
+For ease of exposition, we focus on how to construct an improved estimator for $\beta_1^*$, which is the first coefficient in $\bm \beta^*$; the proposed method can be extended to infer $\bm u^\top\bm \beta^*$ for any $\bm u$.
+Thus, to get an improved estimator for $\bm\beta^*$, we can implement the proposed method for each coordinate of $\bm\beta^*$ and then ensemble these estimates to construct an estimator for $\bm\beta^*$.